vincent-laurent/active-bagging-learning/README.md

 ```

-To use the approach, one have to dispose of
+To use the approach, one has to dispose of

-1. Surface response estimator (linear model, gaussian vectors, etc.) in sklearn's API (`base_estimator` parameter)
+1. An estimator (a set of function) to fit the surface (linear model, gaussian vectors, etc.) in sklearn's API (`base_estimator` parameter)
 2. A surface describing an active learning criterion that will adjust the estimator and estimate its variance in some way (`active_criterion` component).
 3. A resampling strategy that will take a function (the active criterion surface) and makes it a query (`query_strategy` component).